adammurdoch/kotlin-multiproject-sample/README.md

 > ./gradlew app:build --max-workers=1
 ```

-## App `compileUnixMainKotlinMetadata` fails with unresolved reference to library
+## Issue 2: App `compileUnixMainKotlinMetadata` fails with unresolved reference to library

 The app [uses a class](app/src/unixMain/App.kt) from the library.
 When the build is imported into IDEA, the reference is resolved correctly
 and I can use content completion, navigate to the class, etc.